tmr08c/tmr08c.github.io/content/blog/2020/07/splat-versus-spread/index.md

 categories: ["ruby", "javascript"]
 ---

 At work, we have been developing a mentorship and training program to help provider our more junior team members time for [deliberate practice](https://www.calnewport.com/blog/2010/01/06/the-grandmaster-in-the-corner-office-what-the-study-of-chess-experts-teaches-us-about-building-a-remarkable-life/).
-Our team's primary applications are built using Ruby on Rails, but we increasing our usage of React as well.
-Since we have a polyglot stack, we will often discuss topics by comparing Ruby to JavaScript (Elixir often makes its way into discussions as well 💜).
 A recent Ruby discussion led to reviewing the Ruby ["splat"](https://docs.ruby-lang.org/en/2.0.0/syntax/calling_methods_rdoc.html#label-Array+to+Arguments+Conversion) (and also [here](https://docs.ruby-lang.org/en/2.0.0/syntax/calling_methods_rdoc.html#label-Hash+to+Keyword+Arguments+Conversion) for hashes) operator and comparing it to [spread](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) in JavaScript.

-In this post, I'll cover the different ways these operators can be use and how to use them in both Ruby and JavaScript.
+In this post, I'll cover the different ways these operators can be used in both Ruby and JavaScript.

 ## Arrays